Let’s suppose you wanted to strike, with a super-rare metal, the ultimate counterfeit-proof coin for

 particle accelerator.
 As of late 2006 physicists at Russia’s Dubna facility

 had synthesized three atoms of element 118, eka-radon.
-All all of these superheavies are
+All of these superheavies are

-radioactive and many are very short-lived, so none would be practical for
+radioactive and many are very short-lived (less than a millisecond for 118), so none would be practical for

 coinage or jewelry.